 There are some strange results, for example two very different results for the Talos 2 dual 4-core model, about results concerning the EPYC 7601 models … and also with the Talos 2 better with a dual 18-core than with a dual-22 core processor (maybe due to the slow drive evocated in the build-gcc test?).

-Anyway, let’s say that high end Talos 2 models are in the same area than Threadripper 2990WX and AMD EPYC 7601.
+Anyway, let’s say that high-end Talos 2 models are in the same area than Threadripper 2990WX and AMD EPYC 7601.
 We will see in another article running the same benchmarks in their recent versions.

-Multi-threaded: YES Verdict: GOOD To do:
+Multi-threaded: YES

 pts/compress-7zip-1.7.1